 |five arch bridge|

-On this particular day, all four of us had decided to take part so we jumped in the car and headed to Woollett Hall Farm which is where the official car park and toilets are.
+On this particular day, all four of us had decided to take part so we jumped in the car and headed to Woollett Hall Farm (Update: now renamed Beck Evans Farm) which is where the official car park and toilets are.
 I would advise checking the course page for comprehensive driving directions as those unfamiliar with the area could be caught out otherwise (hint: there's a dual carriageway which requires you to do a u-turn if you are approaching from Bexley Village).

 Underfoot is mostly grass, and despite the ground having a few uneven spots, buggy runners would generally be ok here.
-However, it is worth noting that the park is used for one of the Kent Cross Country League races, so expect a softer, or even muddy, surface during the winter.
-Road shoes will easily see you through the summer, but trail shoes would be the better option during the winter.
+However, it is worth noting that the park is used for one of the Kent Cross Country League races, so expect a softer, or even muddy, surface during the winter (see update re winter course).
+Road shoes will easily see you through the summer, but trail shoes are the better option during the winter.

 Before long the course arrives at the southern end of the park and passes through Wet Meadow while the participants head straight towards the spire of All Saints Church in the distance.
 Now on Foots Cray Lawns, the route now turns to the north and follows the edge of Chestnut Avenue.
 This section requires some self-discipline as the course now hugs the side of the avenue of trees towards cones in the far corner.
 However a few of the participants in front of us clearly, but maybe not intentionally, cut a huge chunk off the course by heading straight across the grass.